oracle/oci-python-sdk/docs/sdk-with-proxy.rst

     compute.base_client.session.proxies = { 'https': 'proxy.example.org:80' }

-The key parts are that the underlying Session object can be accessed via ``base_client.session`` and we can then modify the `proxies <http://docs.python-requests.org/en/master/api/#requests.Session.proxies>`_ dictionary to add our required proxies.
+The key parts are that the underlying Session object can be accessed via ``base_client.session`` and we can then modify the `proxies <http://docs.python-requests.org/en/master/api/#requests.Session.proxies>`_ dictionary to add any required proxies.